01-edu/public/subjects/curry-entries/README.md

 }
 ```

-- `reduceCurry` replicates function `.reduce`, where first entry is function, second is (object, initial value).
+Create `reduceCurry`, which replicates the `.reduce` method (but fro an object).
+The first entry is the function, and the second is the object and initial value).

 ```js
 reduceCurry((acc, [k, v]) => (acc += v))({ a: 1, b: 2, c: 3 }, 0)